xQsme/qmk_firmware/keyboards/solartempest/sofle/readme.md

 -   Supports Pimoroni Haptic Bzzz installed on master side.
 -	Different vibrations when layers are activated.
 -	Provides tactile feedback when trackball is clicked or mouse keys are used.
+-	Tactile feedback for specific keys on gaming layer.

 ### Tap and Other Features:
 -   Push left-shift + backspace to delete whole words.
 Right-shift + backspace to delete whole words in the opposite direction.